Ex-Facebook exec recommends Zuckerberg step down as CEO

 But Stamos believes that just creates “three companies that have the same fundamental problems.”

-Facebook has been grabbling with such problems as privacy, fake news and hate speech.
+Facebook has been grappling with such problems as privacy, fake news and hate speech.

 Zuckerberg remains the company’s controlling shareholder, making it unlikely he will be replaced without his consent.